fmhy/edit/posts/Retro-Rewind.md

 1. Download Mario Kart Wii, or [dump your disc](https://youtu.be/36nNq49tfSM).
 1. Download [Dolphin](https://dolphin-emu.org/download/) and [extract it](https://fmhy.net/file-tools#file-archivers).
-1. Open Dolphins controller tab and set up your controller.
-For gamecube you'll need an [adapter](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/).
+1. Open Dolphins controller tab, set the [gamecube controller](https://i.ibb.co/jTGZdKx/image.png) slot to your main controller, and the [emulated wiimote](https://i.ibb.co/wYk0R4L/image.png) to your mouse.
 1. Download [WheelWizard](https://github.com/patchzyy/WheelWizard/releases), go to settings, [set the paths](https://ibb.co/WHqWgcb), click save, select home, run the installer.
 1. Go back to settings, select "Launch Mii channel," create a Mii to use for your license, and that's it, you can now launch and play Retro Rewind!

 **Note** - WheelWizard can be slow, especially if you're installing RR for the first time, so it may be worth doing [manually](https://youtu.be/ZiQ7WAOlJOk) instead to speed up the process.
+To use a real gamecube controller on PC you'll need an [adapter](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/).

 ***